ekieffer/oneAPI-FPGA/docs/meluxina.md

 Add a password and close the interactive job `<CTRL-D>`.
 Your vnc password is now setup.

-Use `sbatch launcher_vtune.sh` to start the vnc server inside a batch job.
+Use `sbatch launcher_vnc-rocky8.sh` to start the vnc server inside a batch job.
 Once resources are available, the job starts.

 ```bash
 $ squeue